rachel-mclean/dig333-devlog/README.md

     4. Quiz question: If the potentiometer has a lower resistance, what happens to the total resistance in the circuit?
         * Answer: The total resistance in the circuit is also lower, and more current can flow.

-1. Let's Make a Battery
+1. Platt, Experiment 5: Let's Make a Battery
     1. Notes
         * watts = volts x amps
         * V = W / I